ToruMakabe/Packer_Azure_Sample/README.md

     * "variables.sample.json" is for your reference
 * Make "builder/packer.json" file to describe your packer configuration
     * "ubuntu.json" is for your reference
+* Modify a playbook "ansible/roles/baseimage/tasks/main.yml" as you like
+    * This sample install & enable apache2

 # How to make your image
 1. cd builder